openlibhums/memory-alpha/content/pages/support/journal-management/carousel.md

 ### Issues and collections

 Issues and collections behave the same as articles and news in the carousel.
-However, instead of the option to show multiple recent issues, is has the option to enable **Current issue** to display the issue currently marked as current.
+However, instead of the option to show multiple recent issues, is has the option to enable **Current issue** to display the issue marked as current.

 > [!TIP]
-> If changes are not appearing on the homepage, trying clearing the cache. <!-- missing hyperlink-->
+> If changes are not appearing on the homepage, trying [clearing the cache](./cache.md).

 ## Image contrast and carousel overlays